tansudasli/flutter-sandbox/README.md

 this is created a genetic static web project in IntelliJ.
 And flutter apps added as a new separate modules.

 - demo_app: standard flutter project which contains demo application. good for testing environments! the one comes w/ `flutter create`
-- dummy_app: basic product app. - [to see](https://github.com/tansudasli/flutter-sandbox/blob/master/dummy-app.mov)
+- dummy_app: basic product app for IOS and ANDROID. - [to see](https://github.com/tansudasli/flutter-sandbox/blob/master/dummy-app.mov)
+- product_web_app: basic product app for WEB.

 ## How to Start